-Applications must be submitted electronically, the link to the application form is https://jobsfund.praxisgms.co.za/ assessed against the impact criteria outlined in the term sheet.
-From the submission of an application to a final grant decision by the Investment Committee, the process takes approximately nine months.
+Applications must be submitted electronically, the link to the application form is https://jobsfund.praxisgms.co.za/ of an application to a final grant decision by the Investment Committee, the process takes approximately nine months.
+However please note that if your application is ineligible your will be notified sooner.